 The roots of all plants require nutrients, water and oxygen.
 There are many different ways of growing plants hydroponically but whatever system is used it must provide food, water and air to the roots.
 When plants are grown in natural soil, the soil acts as a mineral nutrient reservoir.
 When the mineral nutrients in the soil dissolve in water, plant roots are able to absorb them.
 When the nutrients needed for growth are introduced into a plant’s water supply artificially, soil is no longer required for the plant to thrive.

-A growing medium protects the roots from drying out if there is an interruption in the flow of nutrient (eg power failure, pump failure, pipes blocking).
+A growing medium protects the roots from drying out if there is an interruption in the flow of nutrient such as power failure, pump failure or pipes blocking.
 A growing medium also makes it possible for larger plants to be grown in pots in a hydroponic system.

 The Achiltibuie Garden uses a variety of different hydroponic systems, including our original Hydroponicum growing kits.
 For more information about types of growing methods, click here.

 Although you might think that hydroponics is a new method of growing, this is not the case: it was used in the Hanging Gardens of Babylon and has been researched for several centuries.
 It was used on a soilless island in the Pacific in the 1930s to grow vegetables for airline passengers on a refuelling stop and the US Army used the technique to feed soldiers during WW2 on the Pacific Islands.
 It has been researched by NASA for use in their space programme and today, hydroponic installations can be found in all corners of the globe: Australia, USA, NZ, Spain, Holland, Israel, Thailand & UK.
 Commercial hydroponics companies supply many of the vegetables and fruit sold in supermarkets.